 Roatan Honduras has been in the news lately following the murder of a NCL crew member who was gunned down in a gruesome crime for his cell phone.
 The expatriate land and business owners are campaigning that crime is rare, but they are suffering violence and many break-ins and burglaries of their homes and businesses.

 We have chronicled several armed robberies of cruise passengers and the sexual assault of a U.S. tourist this year.
 Like many other Caribbean islands, the police are either indifferent or corrupt.
 The legal system is somewhere between barbaric and non-existent.

 1. Bahamas: We have been warning about crime in Nassau ever since we started this blog in September 2009.
 In October 2009, two "vicious robbers" robbed a group of 11 terrified cruise passengers from a Royal Caribbean ship by gunpoint in Nassau.
 In November 2009, 18 cruise passengers were robbed during excursions from Royal Caribbean and Disney cruise ships.

 Crime has gotten worse in Nassau.
 We receive more complaints about crime in Nassau than all of the other ports in the Caribbean combined.
-Armed robberies, sexual assault of teenagers and young women, and the murder of tourist makes this port a dangerous place to take your family.
+Armed robberies, sexual assault of teenagers and young women, and the murder of a tourist makes this port a dangerous place to take your family.
 The second you step off the cruise ship you're likely to be offered drugs.

 The U.S. State Department has issued multiple critical crime warning for the Bahamas.